-This three course sequence brings together educators from 15 school districts in Oregon and Washington, allowing them to network and connect with individuals in their field all while equipping them with evidence-based practices that have been immediately integrated into their classrooms.
-The first course on self-regulation launched in fall 2022 and was taught by Atika Khurana and Sara Schmitt.
+Our three course graduate microcredential brings together educators from 15 school districts in Oregon and Washington, allowing them to network and connect with individuals in their field all while equipping them with evidence-based practices that have been immediately integrated into their classrooms.

 "We know from decades of research that when children are emotionally and behaviorally well regulated, they are better able to pay attention in class, play cooperatively with peers, and have positive relationships with teachers.
 Not only that, strong childhood self-regulation skills predict positive educational and health outcomes well into adulthood.
 The self-regulation course provided educators with information about the science of self-regulation development (for instance, how does lack of sleep or chronic stress impact children’s self-regulation) and the tools (i.e., evidence-based practices and programs) they could use in their classrooms to promote their students’ and their own self-regulation.
 When teachers themselves model strong self-regulation skills, and give students the opportunities to learn and practice these skills in a safe and trusting classroom environment, they lay the foundation for better school outcomes in the near term and improved health and well-being in the long term."